shenhuiying2017/azure-docs.es-es/articles/service-fabric/service-fabric-reliable-actors-notes-on-actor-type-serialization.md

 <properties
-   pageTitle="Notas de Reliable Actors sobre la serialización del tipo de actor | Microsoft Azure" description="Examina los requisitos básicos para la definición de clases serializables que se pueden usar para definir interfaces y estados de Reliable Actors de Service Fabric" services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Reliable Actors notes on actor type serialization | Microsoft Azure" description="Discusses basic requirements for defining serializable classes that can be used to define Service Fabric Reliable Actors states and interfaces" services="service-fabric" documentationCenter=".net" authors="vturecek"